dhmlau/loopback4-user-app/README.md

 3. Go to http://localhost:3000/explorer.

-i.
-Create user using `/users/signup` ii.
-Log in using `/users/login`.
-After you log in, copy the returned token iii.
-Click Authorize at the top of API Explorer, paste the token you got in the previous step. iv.
-You now can call other endpoints.
+- Create user using `/users/signup`
+- Log in using `/users/login`.
+After you log in, copy the returned token
+- Click Authorize at the top of API Explorer, paste the token you got in the previous step.
+- You now can call other endpoints.

 ## Instructions